RajniNepali/WebdriverIOReusableFramwork/README.md

 Execution Command: npm run-script pretest ; npm run test ; npm run allure-reports

 If needed all commands can be clubbed and executed in the above given format, it will clear reports run tests and finally generate and open new allure reports.

+Backup Reports:
+Old reports are stored in BackupReports folder in suite.Once execution gets completed, onComplete block from AfterHooks will get executed & all the reports generated for that test execution will be stored in folder named webdriverioReports-Systemdate-SystemTime.

 For More reference: https://webdriver.io/docs/allure-reporter.html